-Matsuoka Brewery – tourism brewery of a record breaking and historic sake producer in the agricultural and rustic town of Ogawa
+Tourist Brewery Japan: Matsuoka Brewery is a record breaking and historic sake producer in the agricultural and rustic town of Ogawa, Saitama

 Matsuoka Brewery is a 168 year old sake brewery with an outstanding reputation.
 For eight consecutive years it has been awarded the title of “Number one Gold Winner Sake Brewery” at the National Sake Awards.
 The brewery welcomes tourists and interested parties and, once you book in advance, you can take a free guided tour of the premises.

-Mikadomatsu is the name of the sake of Matsuoka brewery.
-Literally translated it means “Imperial Pine”, but as a name of a brand it was chosen for its kanji characters not its literal meaning.
+Mikadomatsu is the name of the sake of Matsuoka brewery Japan.
+Literally translated it means “Imperial Pine”.
+But as a name of a brand it was chosen for its kanji characters not its literal meaning.
 The characters used to write the name where chosen to represent the hope and aim for Mikadomatsu to ‘prosper to the highest level’.
-Mikado is the kanji for Emperor and Matsu which does mean pine, was chosen to symbolize prosperity.
+Mikado is the kanji for Emperor and Matsu which does mean pine, but they chose it to symbolize prosperity.

 The founder of Matsuoka was from a sake brewing family in Niigata.
 When he was setting out on his own, he chose Ogawa town for the location of his brewery for two main reasons.
 The first was the quality of the water from the Chichibu mountains.
 The second was that at the time Ogawa town was an important trading town.

 In addition to the above reasons, our friendly and informative guide told us today that another impetus for the choice of the location was the access to fresh rice and paper.
 Supposedly at the time Ogawa was one of a few places that you could readily get your hands on paper.
 Our guide did elaborate on this, but I didn’t catch the full explanation.
 I am assuming the paper was needed for packaging and other functions within the brewery.